 Therefore, in terms of the performance of Flash Drive vs. External Hard Drive, external hard drive undoubtedly wins.
 If you want to know what makes external SSDs better performers than flash drives, below are the four reasons.

-1. Transport protocols
+1. Transport Protocols

-If you search online, you will see that many flash drives are still using USB 2.0 version protocol while most of the external hard drive has switched to USB 3.0 version protocol.
+If you search online, you will see that many flash drives are still using the USB 2.0 version protocol while most of the external hard drive has switched to the USB 3.0 version protocol.
 USB 2.0 can only transmit up to 480 Mbps bandwidth (up to 60 MB/s).
-On the other hand, the transmission bandwidth of USB 3.0 can goes up to 5.0 Gbps (up to 500 MB/s).
+On the other hand, the transmission bandwidth of USB 3.0 can go up to 5.0 Gbps (up to 500 MB/s).

 2. Master Control